joenggg/helloworld1024/README.md

 # helloworld1024

-try to create a new repository
+1:Hi,Github!I'm learning the guide.This is my test.Thanks!

-Hi,Github!I'm learning the guide.This is my test.Thanks!
+2:i'm tring to repeat the guide by myself.